 Why Live in Loveland

-Loveland in Omaha, NE, is a historic neighborhood developed from a former dairy farm dating back to 1922.
-Centrally located, it is south of US-6 and within 10 miles of downtown Omaha, with proximity to CHI Health Creighton University Medical Center and Children’s Nebraska Hospital.
-The neighborhood features classic homes under mature old-growth trees, including elevated ranches, Cape Cods, and Tudors with multiple-façade gables.
+Loveland in Omaha is a historic neighborhood developed from a former dairy farm dating back to 1922.
+Centrally located, it is south of U.S. Highway 6 and within 10 miles of downtown Omaha.
+CHI Health Creighton University Medical Center and Children’s Nebraska Hospital are also nearby.
+The neighborhood has classic homes under mature old-growth trees, including raised ranches, Cape Cods and Tudors with multiple-façade gables.
 Home prices vary, with five-bedroom ranches around $450,000 and four-bedroom Tudors nearing $900,000, while some renovated properties can exceed $1 million.
-Loveland is zoned for the highly rated Westside Community Schools, including Loveland Elementary, Westside Middle, and Westside High School, all within walking distance and providing students with laptops or iPads.
+Loveland is zoned for the highly rated Westside Community Schools, including Loveland Elementary, Westside Middle and Westside High School, all within walking distance.

-Outdoor enthusiasts can enjoy Towl Park, located just over 2 miles away, which spans 28 acres and features a lagoon, playground, picnic areas, and sports facilities including basketball and tennis courts, and a lighted baseball field.
+Located just over 2 miles away, Towl Park spans 28 acres and features a lagoon, playground, picnic areas and sports facilities including basketball and tennis courts.
 The Keystone Trail, a 19-mile course, runs along the Papillion Creek on the east side of Loveland, connecting to the Bellevue Loop Trail.
-The Loveland Farmers Market, organized in 2010, operates from May through October, offering local foods, learning opportunities, and entertainment.
+The Loveland Farmers Market operates from May through October, offering local foods, learning opportunities and entertainment.

-Retail and dining options are plentiful, with groceries available at Hy-Vee and the Asian Market, and big box stores like Lowe’s and Target along Dodge Street.
-The nearby Countryside Village Shopping Center features local businesses such as Bespoke Custom Clothing, Village Grinders Coffee Shop, and Timber Wood Fire Bistro.
-Public transportation is accessible via the Omaha Metro bus service, including the ORBT route along Dodge Street.
+Retail and dining options are plentiful, with groceries available at Hy-Vee and the Asian Market.
+Big box stores, like Lowe’s and Target, are along Dodge Street.
+The nearby Countryside Village Shopping Center features local businesses such as Bespoke Custom Clothing, Village Grinders Coffee Shop and Timber Wood Fire Bistro.
+Public transportation is available through the Omaha Metro bus service, including the ORBT route along Dodge Street.

 Frequently Asked Questions